Frequently Asked Questions

 Why are you giving away your own books?

-Every student and teacher at every school we visit will receive a hardcover copy of a book that Matthew wrote and Robbi illustrated.
+Every student and teacher at every school we visit receives a copy of a book that Matthew wrote and Robbi illustrated.
 Part of the magic of these visits is kids getting a chance to see that authors and illustrators are just regular people.
 Which helps kids realize they can write and draw and tell their own stories, too.
-Getting a book created by someone they met creates a personal connection that makes it far more likely the kid will actually read it.
+Getting a book created by someone they met creates a personal connection that makes it far more likely the kid will actually read it—and maybe start writing their own story.

 Tell us more about you two.

 We (Matthew Swanson and Robbi Behr) are a husband/wife, author/illustrator duo who have been making books together for nearly two decades.
-We have four kids (14, 12, 10, and 5) and a small, insecure dog named Dumbles.
+We have four kids, an insecure snuffler named Dumbles, and an alien fur bug named Goji.

 We spent a decade running two small presses and self-publishing more than 70 illustrated picture books for children and adults.

-But what makes us proudest is being told by many librarians, teachers, and parents that our combination of accessible, humorous prose and immersive, exuberant illustrations creates a welcoming and comfortable space for beginning and hesitant readers to find their footing and discover the pleasures (and benefits) of reading.
+What makes us proudest is hearing from librarians, teachers, and parents that our books create a welcoming and comfortable space for beginning and hesitant readers to find their footing and discover the pleasures (and benefits) of reading.

 When not advocating for local schools, giving talks on creative entrepreneurship, or running a summer salmon fishing operation on the Alaskan tundra, we live in an old barn on the Eastern Shore of Maryland—two blocks from the house where Robbi grew up.